carlos-algms/dotfiles/neovim/nvim/README.md

 -   [x] use `try_node_modules` with the Formatter plugin
 -   [x] How to Format PHP with prettier?
 -   [x] adjust diffView ctrl+ b / f to scroll less, it jumps too much
--   [ ] Use quickfix to show TSC errors
+-   [x] Use quickfix to show TSC errors
     -   https://www.reddit.com/r/neovim/comments/ylvoml/typescript_errors_into_vim_quickfix/
     -   I need to find a way to look for the nearest tsconfig.json and run tsc on it
 -   [x] Check if Telescope cache can have ignore, so I can re-enable ui-select
     -   It doesn't, I disabled the ui-select plugin for now to avoid issues
--   [ ] Check nesting config for Neo Tree
 -   [x] add a width limit to notify and word-wrap
--   [ ] Add plugin to auto pair brackets
+-   [x] Add plugin to auto pair brackets
 -   [x] Review highlights for `.editorconfig`, it is too blue
--   [ ] `@type.tsx` shows as white in DiffView, should be blue as a normal type
+-   [x] `@type.tsx` shows as white in DiffView, should be blue as a normal type
--   [ ] Enums shows white and blue depending on where they are, TS and TSX
 -   [x] Change Telescope mapping `<M-q>` to something else, as it is already mapped to `<Esc`>
     -   it is to send only selection to the quickfix list, `<C-q>` sends everything
 -   [x] Check if I need to use a local TSServer or if it is smart enough to pick up the one from the open project